 Wrongful Termination Compensation

 The average settlement amount for wrongful termination ranges from $50,000 to $300,000.
 It often includes back pay, lost benefits, and future wages.
 The amount can be even higher if the termination is retaliation or discrimination.
+Locally, courts also factor in emotional distress and reputational harm, depending on the employer’s.

 Workplace Harassment Settlements

 Depending on the circumstances, the settlement amount for harassment cases may range from $30,000 to $250,000 or more.
 Compensation is particularly high for sexual harassment.
-Settlements generally cover compensation for emotional distress, punitive damages and payback.
+Settlements generally cover compensation for emotional distress, punitive damages, and payback.

 Wage Dispute Settlements